stevebuer/cs330-projects/homework4/README.md

 ## To Do

 * Continue ML model development
+* Connect pre-trained models to dashboard instead of current dynamic training?
 * Github Automated unit tests
 * 1-2 more iteration on scraper and database (WWV solar data & misc.)
 * New PUML doc